Rohitdoyal/Face-Mask-Detector/README.md

 # Face-Mask-Detector
-CNN model that can predict whether a person is wearing a mask Real time face mask detector using CNN architecture in TensorFlow keras environment.
+CNN model that can predict whether a person is wearing a mask<br>
+Real time face mask detector using CNN architecture in TensorFlow keras environment.

 Used libraries such as OpenCv, Numpy, Pandas etc.